Enova Reports Second Quarter 2023 Results

 - Total revenue increased 22% from the second quarter of 2022 to $499 million

-- Strong second quarter profitability with diluted earnings per share of $1.56 and adjusted earnings per share of $1.64
+- Strong profitability with diluted earnings per share of $1.50 and adjusted earnings per share of $1.72

-- At June 30, total liquidity exceeded $1 billion, including cash and marketable securities of $232 million and available capacity on committed facilities of $803 million
+- At June 30, total liquidity, including cash and marketable securities and available capacity on facilities, totaled $1.1 billion

-CHICAGO, July 28, 2022 /PRNewswire/ — Enova International (NYSE: ENVA), a leading financial technology company powered by machine learning and artificial intelligence, today announced financial results for the second quarter ended June 30, 2022.
+CHICAGO, July 25, 2023 /PRNewswire/ — Enova International (NYSE: ENVA), a leading financial technology company powered by machine learning and world-class analytics, today announced financial results for the second quarter ended June 30, 2023.

 For information regarding the non-GAAP financial measures discussed in this release, please see “Non-GAAP Financial Measures” and “Reconciliation of GAAP to Non-GAAP Financial Measures” below.

 Enova will host a conference call to discuss its second quarter 2023 results at 4 p.m.
 Central Time / 5 p.m.
 Eastern Time today, July 25th.
 The live webcast of the call can be accessed at the Enova Investor Relations website at http://ir.enova.com, along with the company’s earnings press release and supplemental financial information.
 The U.S. dial-in for the call is 1-855-560-2575 (1-412-542-4161 for non-U.S. callers).
 Please ask to join the Enova International call.
 A replay of the conference call will be available until August 1, 2023, at 10:59 p.m.
 Central Time / 11:59 p.m.
 Eastern Time, while an archived version of the webcast will be available on the Enova International Investor Relations website for 90 days.
 The U.S. dial-in for the conference call replay is 1-877-344-7529 (1-412-317-0088).
 The replay access code is 4276194.